lilsamuel2/networkingapplication/README.md

-# Networking Compass App - README
+# Networking App

+This app allows people to connect with other people nearby.
+It is built with Flutter.

 ## Overview